chriskyfung/chriskyfung.github.io/_posts/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 Congratulations!
 You should accomplish the lab if you follow all above steps.

 This post has also been published to Medium.
-If you like read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-configure-secure-rdp-using-a-windows-bastion-host-with-terraform-on-gcp-26d2311a35b3).
+If you like to read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-configure-secure-rdp-using-a-windows-bastion-host-with-terraform-on-gcp-26d2311a35b3).

 * * *

-[Next lab](/blog/qwiklabs/Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster), you will be examined the skils for building and deloplying a containerized application with Docker and Google Kubernetes Engine.
+[Next lab](/blog/qwiklabs/Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster), you will be examined the skils for building and deploying a containerized application with Docker and Google Kubernetes Engine.

 **Related posts:**